jtenner/configinator/README.md

 - invalid option flag values
 - option is missing
 - executable or object flags cannot be provided via the cli

+If a configuration file is specified, then it will traverse the file tree and validate options inside that configuration.
+The following diagnostics are also emitted for configuration files.

 - bad option types in config files
 - badly shaped config files
-- configuration cannot be extended
+- configuration cannot be extended (because it doesn't exist)

 Also, anything after a `--` is concatenated to the `result.rest` string array.